Black April

 Approved through a resolution of the City Council in 2019, Westminster became the first city globally to recognize Black April Memorial Week in recognition of the Fall of South Vietnam to the North Vietnamese Communists.
 This is a special time for the residents of Westminster to remember the Vietnamese Communist take-over of South Vietnam, the countless lives lost during the Vietnam War and its tragic aftermath, and to continue the determination in advocating for a Vietnam that respects the human and civil rights of its own citizens.

-Every year, the City will fly the South Vietnamese flag at half-staff at the Vietnamese-American War Memorial at Sid Goldstein Freedom Park from April 23 through April 30.
+Every year, the City flies the South Vietnamese flag at half-staff at the Vietnamese-American War Memorial at Sid Goldstein Freedom Park from April 23 through April 30.
 A commemoration wreath will also be placed at the memorial site.

 Messages from Elected Officials